-161. No Public Servants shall, either directly or indirectly, issue any instructions to any police functionary which are illegal or malafide or cause obstruction of justice.
-Such action shall amount a criminal misconduct and any public servant who commits such criminal misconduct shall, on conviction, be punishable with imprisonment for a term which shall be not less than one year but which may extend to seven years and shall also be liable to fine.
+- 191. No Public Servants shall, either directly or indirectly, issue any instructions to any police functionary which are illegal or malafide or cause obstruction of justice.
+Such action shall amount to criminal misconduct and any public servant who commits such criminal misconduct shall, on conviction, be punishable with imprisonment for a term, which shall not be less than one year, but which may extend to seven years and shall also be liable to fine. - 192.
+Any other person, who obstructs the discharge of duties and functions of a police officer, shall, on conviction, be liable to punishment under Section 186 of the Indian Penal Code, 1860.